 Whatever the reason, here’s what you need to know about buying foreign currency as cash.

-The price in US dollars will be dependent on the exchange rate offered by the provider, so it is important to shop around to ensure you’re getting the best deal.
+The price in US dollars will depend on the exchange rate the provider offers, so shop around to ensure you’re getting the best deal.
 These exchange rates change daily, so do a comparison on the day that you’re planning to buy the currency.
-Also check what, if any, transaction fees the provider charges since this will greatly impact the price you pay.
+Also check what transaction fees the provider charges since this will affect the price you pay.

 As these providers are selling physical cash, they don’t have an endless supply and can run out of a particular currency later in the day.
 If you’re buying a large amount of a particular currency, for example £10,000 GBP, it’s best to call the provider a few days in advance to ensure that they will have the cash available for you to purchase.
 The same applies for currencies that are less commonly purchased.